SSoelvsten/bdd-benchmark/README.md

 ### Enforcing comparability
 For comparability, we will enforce all packages to follow the same settings.

-- Packages will initialise its unique node table to its full potential size and have its operation cache (memoization table) set to of 64:1.
+- Packages will initialise its unique node table (if any) to its full potential size and have its operation cache (if any) set to of 64:1.

 - Dynamic variable reordering is disabled.